The Bust Of The Mahr

 'It was probably the deceiving effects of the moonlight of the hillside, upon the draperies casting a reflection of a shadowy figure'.

-Because I was not certain of what I had seen, I could not dismiss that possibility, 'Perhaps, you are correct Mrs Schneider'.
+Because I was not certain of what I had seen, I could not dismiss that possibility, 'Perhaps, you are correct, Mrs Schneider'.

+There was absolutely nothing I could have done, except to ponder restlessly the remainder of the night.
+I would calm my anxiety and accept that it was a troubling experience and nothing more.
 The first thing I did when I saw the steward the next morning was to inform him of the unique occurrence from last night.
 He was informed by Mrs Schneider, and he too dismissed the occurrence, as being nothing more than a trivial misunderstanding.

 Quickly, I lit the lamplight in the hall, but the astute stranger was gone, as the heavy sound of the lid of the piano being closed was heard.
 It had appeared to manifest as male from what I could perceive, but that I was not certain of its occurrence.
 Mrs Schneider had heard the bewildering commotion and saw me standing in the hall anew flabbergasted.
-This was no nightmare, I was standing in the hall alone.
-Somehow, I was in the hall awakened.
-The episode was no hallucination or opium dream, and there was no sign of the mahr.
-It was as if nothing had happened.

 I then yelled, 'Who are you?'

 'Sir, are you all right?
 What are you doing in the hall?
-Should you not be sleeping sir?'
+Should you not be sleeping, sir?'
 Asked Mrs Schneider afterwards upon her arrival.

-'Sleeping how could I?
-Did you not hear the wretched noise of the piano again Mrs Schneider?'
+'Sleeping, how could I?
+Did you not hear the wretched noise of the piano again, Mrs Schneider?'
 I had retorted.

-'I am afraid I did not hear any noise, except your scream sir!'
+'I am afraid I did not hear any noise, except your scream, sir!'

 'You would not believe me, if I told you that I saw a vile demon in the hall.
 You would think of me totally mad!'